Parsec to Ri (Japanese) Converter

 • Metrication: Japan officially adopted the metric system in 1951, with full implementation for official and commercial transactions mandated in 1959.
 This shift means the Ri became largely obsolete for practical, everyday measurements, replaced by the kilometer.

-Common Uses for parsecs and ri
+Common Uses and Applications: parsecs vs ri

 Explore the typical applications for both Parsec (imperial/US) and Ri (Japanese) (imperial/US) to understand their common contexts.